awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_service-with-iam.md

 "Action": "application-autoscaling:Describe*"
 ```

-To see a list of Application Auto Scaling actions, see [Actions](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_Operations.html) in the *Application Auto Scaling API Reference*\.
+To see a list of Application Auto Scaling API actions, see [Actions](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_Operations.html) in the *Application Auto Scaling API Reference*\.

 ### Resources<a name="security_iam_service-with-iam-id-based-policies-resources"></a>

 The `Resource` element specifies the object or objects to which the action applies\.

 Application Auto Scaling has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
 Therefore, there are no Amazon Resource Names \(ARNs\) for Application Auto Scaling for you to use in an IAM policy\.
-To control access to Application Auto Scaling actions, always use an \* \(asterisk\) as the resource when writing an IAM policy\.
+To control access to Application Auto Scaling API actions, always use an \* \(asterisk\) as the resource when writing an IAM policy\.

 ### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>